-Searing is a technique used to cook meats at a high temperature creating that caramelized crust that we all want.
+Searing is a technique used to cook meats at a high temperature in order to create a caramelized crust.
 Caramelizing, or the “Maillard Reaction,” is the process during which the natural amino acids and sugars move to the surface of the meat and create flavor compounds.

-- Make It Hot Heat is the answer to searing.
-You’ll need temperatures of 400 degrees and above.
-You want to hear the piece of meat sizzle when it hits the grates.
-Many grills come with a sear burner that will give you the direct heat perfect for searing, but you can still create that heat with either a charcoal or gas grill.
+Heat is the answer to searing.
+You’ll need temperatures of 400°F and above.
+You want to hear a sizzle when it hits the grates.

 Sear your steaks or seafood for no more than for 2-3 minutes on the first side.
 Flip your food over for another 1-1/2 minutes on the other side.
 Look for a crisp brown crust and be careful not to flip too soon.

 HOT TIP:Lift the corner of your food to see if the crust has formed prior to flipping.

 FINISH WITH INDIRECT HEAT